-- (i) the National Environmental Management Act, 1998 (Act 107 of 1998); - (ii) provincial regulations in force; and - (iii) Municipal By-laws. - (g) Finishing, colour and design - (i) A wind turbine structure must be treated with a neutral, non-reflective exterior colour designed to blend in with the surrounding natural environment, to the satisfaction of the Municipality. - (ii) A solar structure must minimise any adverse effects related to its reflective surfaces and must be designed and built in a way that mitigates this impact, as required by the Municipality.
+(f) Finishing, colour and design

+- (i) A wind turbine structure must be treated with a neutral, non-reflective exterior colour and designed to blend in with the surrounding natural environment, to the satisfaction of the Municipality. - (ii) A solar structure must minimise any adverse effects related to its reflective surfaces and must be designed and built in a way that mitigates this impact, as required by the Municipality.

-(h) Appurtenant structures
+(g) Appurtenant structures

-- (i) All appurtenant structures to a renewable energy structure prescribed by the Municipality concerning bulk, height, yard sizes, building lines, open space, parking and building coverage requirements are subject to applicable By-laws. - (ii) Appurtenant structures, including, but not limited to, equipment shelters, storage facilities, transformers and sub-stations must be architecturally compatible with the receiving environment as required by the Municipality, and contained within a renewable energy structure site development plan submitted for approval by the Municipality. - (iii) Appurtenant structures may only be used for the storage of equipment or other uses directly related to the operation of the particular facility with which they are associated. - (iv) Appurtenant structures must be screened from view by indigenous vegetation and/or located in an underground vault, or be joined and clustered to minimise adverse visual impacts.
+- (i) All appurtenant structures to a renewable energy structure prescribed by the Municipality concerning bulk, height, yard sizes, building lines, open space, parking and building coverage requirements are subject to applicable By-laws. - (ii) Appurtenant structures, including, but not limited to, equipment shelters, storage facilities, transformers and sub-stations must be architecturally compatible with the receiving environment as required by the Municipality, and contained within a renewable energy structure site development plan submitted for approval by the Municipality. - (iii) Appurtenant structures may only be used for the storage of equipment or other uses directly related to the operation of the particular facility with which they are associated. - (iv) Appurtenant structures must be screened from view by indigenous vegetation or be joined and clustered to minimise adverse visual impacts.

-(i) Lighting
+(h) Lighting